guanharry/CD-Tron/README.md

 **CD-Tron: Leveraging Large Clinical Language Models for Early Detection of Cognitive Decline from Electronic Health Records**

 This repository contains the evaluation code for **CD-Tron**, a system that uses large clinical language models to detect cognitive decline from clinical notes.
+Please also check our Hugging Face Hub (https://huggingface.co/HAO-AI/cdtron-cognitive-decline)

 ---